Further Steps Notice

 Can I appeal a Further Steps Notice?

-Yes, you have a right to appeal to the court against the Fines Officers’ decision to enforce the order but such an appeal must be done within the very strict time frame of 10 business days from the date of the Further Steps Notice.
-It needs to be remembered though that an ‘appeal’ at this stage, can only be an appeal about the further ‘step’ that the Fines Officer is intending making and cannot be an appeal about the actual court Magistrates Court fine itself.
+Yes, you have a right to appeal against the Fines Officers’ decision to enforce the order.
+An appeal must be made within 10 business days from the date of the Further Steps Notice.
+You may only appeal about one of the ‘steps’ that the Fines Officer is intending making (such as issuing a warrant of control etc).

 If you have difficulty paying your court fine.

-If you cannot pay the amount stated on the Further Steps Notice, you must contact the Fines Officer immediately and should certainly do so if either of the following apply:
+If you cannot pay the amount stated on the Further Steps Notice, you must contact the Fines Officer immediately and almost certainly if either of the following apply:

-That you did not submit a statement of financial circumstances (Means Enquiry Form (MC100) to the court before the fine was issued.
+That you had not completed a statement of financial circumstances (Means Enquiry Form (MC100) before the fine was issued.

-That your financial circumstances have changed since the fine was issued, and you can no longer afford to pay as ordered.
+You have financial difficulties and can no longer afford to pay as ordered.

-If any of the above apply, it is vitally important to ensure that contact is made with the Fines Officer within the strict time limit of (10 working days from the date on the Further Steps Notice).
+If any of the above apply, you must contact the Fines Officer within 10 working days from the date on the Further Steps Notice.
 Failure to do so, will normally mean that a warrant of control will be issued and passed to bailiffs to enforce.

 What you must do if your address changes.

-If your name or address changes it is your responsibility to notify the Fines Office immediately.
+If you have a payment arrangement with the court or have payments deducted from your benefits and you move address, it is your responsibility to notify the Fines Office immediately.